-In this article I will touch on terms you most likely have heard before like – inflammation, toxic build-up, bloating, and insulin resistance.
+In this article I will discuss inflammation, toxic build-up, bloating, and insulin resistance.
 My friends, these are SUCH important concepts that are worth paying attention to!
-My hope is that you will be inspired to shine the light on somethings that may be getting swept under the rug right now as these factors can largely affect your physique and self-confidence.
-Let’s dive in to this super important, juicy conversation on How Gut Health Affects Weight Loss & Fitness Progress
+My hope is that you get be inspired to shine the light on somethings that are getting swept under the rug.

 Gut Health and Weight Loss: